-55) When a nation has a comparative advantage in the production of a particular good,

-A) the nation tends to avoid specialization.

-B) the comparative advantage encourages self-sufficiency.

-C) the opportunity cost of producing that good is higher than that of other goods.

-D) the nation can gain from trade.
+- 55) When a nation has a comparative advantage in the production of a particular good - A) the nation tends to avoid specialization. - B) the comparative advantage encourages self-sufficiency. - C) the opportunity cost of producing that good is higher than that of other goods. - D) the nation can gain from trade.

-56) To obtain the gains available from comparative advantage, individuals or countries must do more than specialize; they must also
+- 56) To obtain the gains available from comparative advantage, individuals or countries must do more than specialize; they must also

-A) save.
+- A) save.

-B) invest.
+- B) invest.

-C) engage in research and development.
+- C) engage in research and development.

-D) trade.
+- D) trade.
+Answer: D

-57) According to the principle of comparative advantage, if a rich country trades with a poor country, then

-A) the rich country will benefit and the poor country will lose.

-B) the rich country will lose and the poor country will benefit.

-C) both countries will benefit.

-D) neither of the countries will benefit.
+- 57) According to the principle of comparative advantage, if a rich country trades with a poor country, then - A) the rich country will benefit and the poor country will lose. - B) the rich country will lose and the poor country will benefit. - C) both countries will benefit. - D) neither of the countries will benefit.

-58) The idea of comparative advantage implies that people or countries

-A) should specialize in the production of goods.

-B) can gain from trading.

-C) can consume at a point outside their production possibilities frontier.

-D) all of the above
+- 58) The idea of comparative advantage implies that people or countries - A) should specialize in the production of goods. - B) can gain from trading. - C) can consume at a point outside their production possibilities frontier. - D) all of the above.

-59) By specialization and trade, two individuals can

-A) consume at a point beyond their individual production possibilities frontiers.

-B) increase their comparative advantage.

-C) increase their absolute advantage.

-D) shift their individual production possibilities frontiers outward.
+- 59) By specialization and trade, two individuals can - A) consume at a point beyond their individual production possibilities frontiers. - B) increase their comparative advantage. - C) increase their absolute advantage. - D) shift their individual production possibilities frontiers outward.

-Answer: A

-Topic: Achieving the Gains From Trade

-Skill: Conceptual

-Status: Previous edition, Chapter 2

-AACSB: Reflective Thinking

 60) Suppose that the United States and Cuba decide to open up trade.
-If each country specializes in the good in which it has a comparative advantage, will gain from that trade because

-A) both countries; consumption possibilities in both Cuba and the United States will lie outside their PPFs.
+If each country specializes in the good in which it has a comparative advantage, will gain from that trade because A) both countries; consumption possibilities in both Cuba and the United States will lie outside their PPFs .
 B) neither country; their consumption possibilities will not change.
 C) only the United States; consumption possibilities in Cuba will lie outside its PPF and U.S. consumption possibilities will not change.
 D) only Cuba; consumption possibilities in Cuba will lie outside its PPF and U.S. consumption possibilities will not change.

-Answer: A Topic: Achieving the Gains From Trade Skill: Conceptual Status: Previous edition, Chapter 2 AACSB: Communication

-61) In one day, Sue can change the oil on 20 cars or change the tires on 20 cars.
+Answer: A Topic: Achieving the Gains From Trade Skill: Conceptual AACSB: Written and oral communication 61) In one day, Sue can change the oil on 20 cars or change the tires on 20 cars.
 In one day, Fred can change the oil on 20 cars or change the tires on 10 cars.
-Sue and Fred can gain from trade if Sue changes the and Fred changes the .

-A) tires; oil

-B) oil; oil

-C) oil; tires

-D) tires; tires

-Answer: A

-Topic: Achieving the Gains From Trade

-Skill: Analytical

-Status: Previous edition, Chapter 2

-AACSB: Analytical Skills

-62) Missouri can produce 10,000 tons of pecans per year or 5,000 tons of pears per year.
+Sue and Fred can gain from trade if Sue changes the and Fred changes the A) tires; oil B) oil; oil C) oil; tires D) tires; tires Answer: A Topic: Achieving the Gains From Trade Skill: Analytical AACSB: Analytical thinking 62) Missouri can produce 10,000 tons of pecans per year or 5,000 tons of pears per year.
 Washington can produce 12,000 tons of pecans per year or 48,000 tons of pears per year.
-Which of the following statements about opportunity cost is correct?

-A) The opportunity cost of a ton of pecans is 2 tons of pears per ton of pecans for Missouri and 1/4 ton of pears per ton of pecans for Washington.
+Which of the following statements about opportunity cost is CORRECT ?
+A) The opportunity cost of a ton of pecans is 2 tons of pears per ton of pecans for Missouri and

-B) The opportunity cost of a ton of pears is 2 tons of pecans per ton of pears for Missouri and 1/4 ton of pecans per ton of pears for Washington.

-C) The opportunity cost of a ton of pecans is 1/2 ton of pears per ton of pecans for Missouri and 4 tons of pears per ton of pecans for Washington.

-D) Both answers B and C are correct.
+- 1/4 ton of pears per ton of pecans for Washington.
+B) The opportunity cost of a ton of pears is 2 tons of pecans per ton of pears for Missouri and 1/4 ton of pecans per ton of pears for Washington. - C) The opportunity cost of a ton of pecans is 1/2 ton of pears per ton of pecans for Missouri and 4 tons of pears per ton of pecans for Washington. - D) Both answers B and C are correct.